answear/dpd-pl-pickup-services-bundle/README.md

 Usage
 -----

+DPD's API is available through two main services:

+1. `Answear\DpdPlPickupServicesBundle\Service\PUDOList` - returns all PUDO items at once
+2. `Answear\DpdPlPickupServicesBundle\Service\PUDOListStreaming` - streams PUDO items one by one

-DPD's API is available through the `Answear\DpdPlPickupServicesBundle\Service\PUDOList` that is automatically registered in your Symfony application's DI container.
+Both services are automatically registered in your Symfony application's DI container.
 PUDO items are returned to you as `Answear\DpdPlPickupServicesBundle\ValueObject\PUDO` objects.

 Final notes